Beyond problems with yourself and others, society can often be aligned against you.

 Do not take your incarceration personally:

-- Beyond the moral violations you may have committed, prison is partly a system-wide mechanism to separate unpleasant people from the rest of society, partly a fear-maintenance system for most of society, and (sometimes) partly a means of fulfilling a private/public organization-sized contract.
+- Beyond the moral violations you may have committed, prison is partly a system-wide mechanism to separate unpleasant people from the rest of society, partly a fear-maintenance system for most society, and (sometimes) partly a means of fulfilling a private/public organization-sized contract.

-- Most legal systems make money per-day for prison terms, so your sentencing is likely to maximize the amount of money the prisons can make, with probation/parole granted to free up space for other convicts.
+- Most legal systems make money per day for prison terms, so your sentencing is likely to maximize the amount of money the prisons can make, with probation/parole granted to free up space for other convicts.

 By keeping yourself compliant and relatively unimportant, you’ll avoid most of the misery that could injure or kill you: